tailless/webvr/README.md

 ### Create an 3D object

-- Make a cube mesh and add it to stage.
+- Make a cube geometry, attach a material add it to a mesh.
 - Declare the mesh variable at top, well need it accessable.
+Add mesh to the scene.
-- Make it move.
+- Make it move!

 ```
 var mesh;